SakshiUppoor/bingo-translates/README.md

  ## About the project
   ### Brief Intro

 <strong>Bingo Translates was made with the intention to solve the problem of learning new languages.
-It is a platform where you can interact with others who are on the same journey as your's, thus socializing and learning at the same time!</strong>
+  It is a platform where you can learn new words, test your skills, <br/> interact with others who are on the same journey as your's, <br />
+  thus socializing and learning at the same time!</strong>

  ### Features
  * Language Translation